ellman12/WingTechBot/Obsidian/WingTechBotMk2/Database/Reaction Tracker.md

 - Get all reactions sent to all users for the year (or any year)
 - Get all reactions sent to all users for all time

+- Get all reactions sent by all users for the year (or any year)
+- Get all reactions sent by all users for all time

 ### Karma
 - Get all karma from a user for the year (or any year)
 - Get all karma from a user for all time